Rounding Error Analysis of Linear Recurrences Using Generating Series: Solutions of Linear Differential Equations

-\begin{remark} The majorant series of Proposition~\ref{prop:df maj series} was chosen to keep the algorithm simple, not to optimize the error bound.

-One helpful feature it does have that the parameter $\alpha$ can be taken arbitrarily close to $\rho (p_r)^{- 1}$ without forcing other parts of the bound to tend to infinity.
+The majorant series of Proposition~\ref{prop:df maj series} was chosen to keep the algorithm simple, not to optimize the error bound, so that we do not expect the version described here to be practical.
+One helpful feature it does have is that the parameter $\alpha$ can be taken arbitrarily close to~$\rho (p_r)^{- 1}$ without forcing other parts of the bound to tend to infinity.
 (This is in contrast with the geometric majorant series typically found in textbook proofs of theorems on differential equations.)
 Nevertheless, the exponential factor in~\eqref{eq:df final rad} can easily grow extremely large, and we expect Algorithm~\ref{algo:dfsum} to lead to unusable bounds in practice on moderately complicated examples.
 Even in simple cases, forcing a majorant series of finite radius of convergence when $p_r$ is constant is far from optimal.

-The same technique, though, can be used with a more sophisticated choice of majorant series.
+The same idea, though, can be used with a more sophisticated choice of majorant series.
 In particular, the algorithm adapts without difficulty if $\hat{a} (z)$ is a sharper rational majorant of the coefficients of the equation.
-We leave for future work the question of developing a truly practical variant of the algorithm\footnote{As a first step in this direction, we have implemented a variant of Algorithm~\ref{algo:dfsum} based on the more flexible framework of~{\cite{Mezzarobba2019}}, in the \texttt{ore\_algebra} package~{\cite{KauersJaroschekJohansson2015,Mezzarobba2016}} for SageMath.
-While very effective in some cases, it does not at this stage run consistently faster than naive interval summation, due both to overestimation issues and to the computational overhead of computing good bounds.}.
-It would also be interesting to extend the analysis to the computation of ``logarithmic series'' solutions of linear ODEs at regular singular points. \end{remark}
+As a first step toward making the algorithm practical, we have implemented a variant based on the more flexible framework of~{\cite{Mezzarobba2019}}, in the ore\_algebra package~{\cite{KauersJaroschekJohansson2015,Mezzarobba2016}} for SageMath.
+Preliminary experiments suggest that, in some cases, it is very effective in reducing the working precision necessary for computing enclosures of solutions of differential equations with polynomial coefficients.
+At this stage, though, it does not consistently run faster than naive interval summation, due both to overestimation issues and to the computational overhead of obtaining good bounds.
+We leave it to future work to develop an efficient Taylor method for solving linear ODEs with polynomial incorporating the technique presented in this section.
+It would also be interesting to extend the analysis to the computation of ``logarithmic series'' solutions of linear ODEs at regular singular points.

-\begin{remark} Instead of $\varepsilon_n / (| \tilde{u}_{n - 1} | + \cdots + | \tilde{u}_{n - s} |)$, one could have Algorithm~\ref{algo:dfsum} compute a run-time bound directly on $| \varepsilon_n / \hat{h}_n |$.
-Doing so leads to a somewhat simpler variant of the above analysis.
-We chose to present the version given here because it is closer to plain floating-point error analysis --- and gives us an excuse to illustrate the generalization to recurrences with polynomial coefficients of the technique of Section~\ref{sec:toy rel}.
-Another small advantage is that plugging in a sharper first-order majorant equation as suggested in Remark~\ref{rk:df sharpen} requires no other change to the algorithm, whereas it may not be obvious how to compute a good lower bound on~$\hat{h}_n$. \end{remark}